jsenv/https-local/README.md

 # Presentation

-A programmatic way to generate trusted certificates during 20 years.
+A programmatic way to generate locally trusted certificates.
 Works on mac, linux and windows.

 ```js